-During the years ended June 30, 2018 and 2017, UWSL recognized income from the CSTs totaling \$102,100 and \$81,640, respectively, which was recorded as unrestricted support revenue.
-During the years ended June 30, 2018 and 2017, UWSL also recorded donor designation contra support revenue of \$40,840, and \$32,656, respectively, representing the co-beneficiaries' 40% interest in the income received.
-As of June 30, 2018 and 2017, UWSL recorded a due from CSTs of \$89,700 and \$7,540, respectively.
-Of these amounts, as of June 30, 2018 and 2017, UWSL recorded a due to partners payable of \$35,880 and \$3,016, respectively.
+During the years ended June 30, 2019 and 2018, UWSL recognized income from the CSTs totaling \$152,500 and \$102,100, respectively, which was recorded as support revenue without donor restriction.
+During the years ended June 30, 2019 and 2018, UWSL also recorded donor designation contra support revenue of \$61,000, and \$40,840, respectively, representing the co-beneficiaries' 40% interest in the income received.
+As of June 30, 2019 and 2018, UWSL recorded a due from CSTs of \$129,300 and \$89,700, respectively.
+Of these amounts, as of June 30, 2019 and 2018, UWSL recorded a due to partners payable of \$25,860 and \$35,880, respectively.

-(5) Split-interest agreements and beneficial interests in charitable support trusts (continued)
+(5) Split-interest agreements and beneficial interests in charitable support trusts

 UWSL has attempted to obtain and determine the fair values of UWSL's portion of the net assets of the CSTs.
-No such information is available to determine a fair value in the net assets of the CSTs and accordingly, no permanently restricted beneficial interests in charitable support trust asset and corresponding permanently restricted support revenue has been recognized in the financial statements due to the inability to obtain the information from the CSTs.
+No such information is available to determine a fair value in the net assets of the CSTs and accordingly, no perpetually donor restricted beneficial interests in charitable support trust asset and corresponding perpetually donor restricted support revenue has been recognized in the financial statements due to the inability to obtain the information from the CSTs.
 UWSL will continue to monitor and assess information available to determine the fair value of the CSTs and will record the asset and related revenue if and when the information is available.